1980 World Snooker Championship: Qualifying

-First Round

 Century breaks

 There were 11 century breaks at the main championship.
-Kirk Stevens and Steve Davis shared the high break prize when they both made a 136 break.
-It was the first time the highest break went to two players.
+Kirk Stevens and Steve Davis each made a 136 break, the highest of the tournament.
 There was also a £5,000 bonus on offer for compiling a higher break than the championship record of 142.
 The only century break in the qualifying competition was a 108 scored by Pat Houlihan in his match against Joe Johnson.